Germany–Palestine relations: West Germany

-After World War II, the Federal Republic of Germany (FRG) established diplomatic relations with Israel in 1965, which led to a severance of relations with the FRG on the part of the Arab states.
+In 1965, twenty years after the end of World War II, the Federal Republic of Germany (FRG) established diplomatic relations with Israel, which led to a severance of relations with the FRG on the part of the Arab states.
 The Six-Day War (referred to by Spiegel as "Israel's Blitzkrieg") led to a broad movement of solidarity on the part of the German left towards the Palestinians and the Palestinian Liberation Organization (PLO).
 Both West German left-wing extremists and neo-Nazis cooperated with Palestinian groups.
 German right-wing extremists such as Willi Voss assisted in the 1972 Munich Olympics assassination of the Israeli Olympic team.
 Voss later became a member of the PLO in Lebanon before defecting to the CIA.
 The Red Army Faction also maintained close ties with Palestinian groups, which extended to joint strategy papers and training camps.
 In 1976, German left-wing extremists, together with Palestinian terrorists, hijacked an Air France plane en route from Tel Aviv to Paris.
 In Operation Entebbe, the hostages were freed by Israeli special forces commando at Entebbe Airport.
 The Middle East conflict had a strong media presence in West Germany, and from the 1970s the PLO had an office in Germany.
 German Chancellor Helmut Kohl spoke out in favor of a Palestinian state in the 1980s.

 East Germany

 The German Democratic Republic (GDR) was among the first in supporting the Palestinians.
 In March 1968, the GDR spoke out in favor of "regaining the legitimate rights of the Arab-Palestinian people," advocating such positions well ahead of its ideological allies from Moscow.
 In September 1973, PLO leader Yasser Arafat was received by Erich Honecker in East Berlin, and a PLO representation was established in East Berlin, which was given the diplomatic rank of an embassy in 1982.
-In the GDR reading, the Palestinians were among the peoples oppressed by Western imperialism, who were waging an anti-colonial liberation struggle.
-A view also held by parts of the West German left.
-In the 1980s, despite the friendship between Arafat and Honecker, a distancing from the PLO occurred when the GDR sided with the Syrian dictator Hafiz al-Assad, who was at odds with Arafat.
+In the GDR reading, the Palestinians were among the peoples oppressed by Western imperialism, who were waging an anti-colonial liberation struggle, a view also held by parts of the West German left.
+In the 1980s, despite the friendship between Arafat and Honecker, a distancing from the PLO occurred when the GDR sided with the Syrian dictator Hafez al-Assad, who was at odds with Arafat.
 The GDR supported the PLO and later other Palestinian groups financially as well as with weapons, and also trained fighters.
 On June 22, 1990, the first freely elected People's Chamber adopted a statement apologizing "in all form from the anti-Israeli and anti-Zionist policy practiced in this country for decades."